 Disable this option to apply a non-destructive crop and retain pixels outside the crop boundaries.
 Non-destructive cropping does not remove any pixels.
 You can later click the image to see areas outside current crop borders.

 Enable this option to delete any pixels that are outside the crop area.
 These pixels are lost and are not available for future adjustments.

-Right-click the Crop box and access common crop options from the context menu.
+Right-click the Crop box to access common crop options from the context menu.

-You can straighten an image while cropping.
-The image is rotated and aligned to straighten it.
-The image canvas is automatically resized to accommodate the rotated pixels.
+You can straighten a photo while cropping.
+The photo is rotated and aligned to straighten it.
+The canvas is automatically resized to accommodate the rotated pixels.

 The Perspective Crop tool lets you transform the perspective in an image while cropping.
 Use the Perspective Crop tool when working with images that contain keystone distortion.
 Keystone distortion occurs when an object is photographed from an angle rather than from a straight‑on view.
 For example, if you take a picture of a tall building from ground level, the edges of the building appear closer to each other at the top than they do at the bottom.

 A. Original image B. Adjust cropping marquee to match the object’s edges C. Final image

 See the video Adjust perspective in a photo for more information.

 To resize the canvas, you can also choose Image > Canvas Size.
 See Change the Canvas size.